-To contain the spread of COVID-19, the Government first took action in mid-March 2020 by shutting down restaurants and bars, prohibiting social gatherings comprising more than five individuals, interrupting international flights, imposing a nationwide curfew from nightfall, and imposing mobility restrictions in the counties of Nairobi, Mombasa, and Kwale.
+To contain the spread of the COVID-19 pandemic, the Government first took action in mid-March 2020 by shutting down restaurants and bars, prohibiting social gatherings comprising more than five individuals, interrupting international flights, installing a nationwide curfew from nightfall, and imposing mobility restrictions in the counties of Nairobi, Mombasa, and Kwale.
 The initial surge of COVID-19 infections and fatalities reached its peak during the months of July and August in 2020.
 Subsequently, a second wave occurred between October and December of the same year, followed by a third wave that emerged in April and May of 2021.
 Educational institutions were closed from March 16, 2020, and began a phased reopening, with schools fully reopening in January 2021.
 However, a new lockdown and school closures were introduced from March to May 2021.

 Early evidence documented large negative impacts of COVID-19 on economic activity and households' living standards in Kenya (Miguel et al. 2020; Janssens et al. 2021; Miguel and Walker 2021; Heemann, Pape, and Vollmer 2022).
 The impacts on the Kenyan economy were particularly felt in the tourism and service industries, remittances, and cash and export crops.
 This led to a sharp increase in the unemployment rate, which more than doubled to 10.4% in the second quarter of 2020 (World Bank, 2020).
-Among entrepreneurs, from January and February to July 2020, many microenterprises had to temporarily shut down.
-Average sales and profits declined by nearly 40% and 50% respectively during that initial period.
-Despite their availability, only 40% of microentrepreneurs were aware of business loan and payment deferral programs between May and July 2020, less than 10% of young entrepreneurs were aware of other assistance programs provided by the government and NGOs, and almost none had taken advantage of them (World Bank, 2020).
-Domenella et al. (2021) conducted two rounds of phone surveys in July-August and then in October-December 2020 among a different random sample of KYEOP businesses, documenting large negative impacts on business ownership, sales, and profits.
+Among entrepreneurs, from January and February to July 2020, many young microenterprises had to temporarily shut down.
+Average sales and profits declined by nearly 40% and 50% respectively during that initial period (World Bank, 2020).7 Despite their availability, only 40% of microentrepreneurs were aware of business loan and payment deferral programs between May and July 2020, less than 10% of young entrepreneurs were aware of other assistance programs provided by the government and NGOs, and almost none had taken advantage of them (World Bank, 2020).